Employment and unemployment

 Weights

-In 2017, additional weights for indicators with annual periodicity are introduced.
+In 2017, additional weights were introduced for indicators with annual periodicity.

-In line with the sample design, initially quarterly design weights from the 1st wave respondents are created.
-Design weights are adjusted for each quarter by using response homogeneity group method.
+In line with the sample design, quarterly design weights are first calculated for the first-wave respondents.
+These design weights are adjusted for each quarter using response homogeneity group method.

-The quarterly weights acquired are merged before calibration and divided by four.
-Calibration is used for annual data by using the raking-ratio method.
+The quarterly weights acquired are combined prior to calibration and divided by four.
+Calibration is then applied to annual data, using the raking-ratio method.